-The Joined Party filed an unemployment compensation claim in December 2009.
+The Joined Party filed an unemployment compensation claim prior to January 2011.
 An initial determination held that the Joined Party earned insufficient wages in insured employment to qualify for benefits.
 The Joined Party advised the Agency (the Agency for Workforce Innovation and its successor, the Department of Economic Opportunity) that she worked for the Petitioner during the qualifying period and requested consideration of those earnings in the benefit calculation.
 As a result of the Joined Party's request, the Department of Revenue (DOR) conducted an investigation to determine whether the Joined Party worked for the Petitioner as an employee or an independent contractor.
 If the Joined Party worked for the Petitioner as an employee, she would qualify for unemployment benefits, and the Petitioner would owe unemployment compensation taxes on the remuneration it paid to the Joined Party.
-On the other hand, if the Joined Party worked for the Petitioner would not owe unemployment compensation taxes on the vertigation, an auditor at DOR determined that the services performed by the Joined Party were in insured employment.
+On the other hand, if the Joined Party worked for the Petitioner as an independent contractor, she would remain ineligible for benefits, and the Petitioner would not owe unemployment compensation taxes on the wages it paid to the Joined Party.
+Upon completing the investigation, an auditor at DOR determined that the services performed by the Joined Party were in insured employment.
 The Petitioner was required to pay unemployment compensation taxes on wages it paid to the Joined Party.
 The Petitioner filed a timely protest of the determination.
 The claimant who requested the investigation was joined as a party because she had a direct interest in the outcome of the case.
 That is, if the determination is reversed, the Joined Party will once again be ineligible for benefits and must repay all benefits received.